 |75% and above — very high|

 |55 to 65% — moderate|

 |Below 45% — very low|

-- Past accuracy maps for all months and seasons are available below.
-On these maps, the higher the percent consistent value for an area (i.e. the greener/darker the map) the greater the accuracy of outlooks has been in that area for that time of year and the more confidence can be placed in future outlooks.
-Areas of the map that are not green/coloured do not have a good record of accuracy in that area for that time of the year.
+- Past accuracy maps for all months and seasons are available from the climate outlook Map archive and Accuracy maps.
+On these maps, the higher the percentage value for an area (i.e. the greener/darker the map), the greater the accuracy of outlooks has been in that area for that time of year and the more confidence can be placed in future outlooks.
+Areas of the map that are not shaded have a lower record of accuracy in that area for that time of the year.
 In the least accurate areas, the outlooks perform no better than random chance (equivalent to the flip of a coin).
 As a guide, the Bureau uses the terminology in the table on the right when referring to the accuracy of the outlooks.

 - The accuracy for the second month ahead is generally less than the accuracy for the first month ahead.
 This is to be expected as the second month looks further into the future and is further from when the outlook period starts.
 Similarly, the accuracy for one and three month outlooks issued closest to when the outlook period starts is typically higher than the accuracy for outlooks issued earlier in the month.
 This same principle can be applied to weekly and fortnightly outlooks; the first week or fortnight typically has higher accuracy than the second week or fortnight.